philipp-baumann/swiss-mid-ir-ssl_spectra_version1/README.md

 git lfs install
 ```

-After this, you are ready to clone this repository, where git resolve
+After this, you are ready to clone this repository, whereby git will
-and download all large files via LFS.
+resolve and download all large files via LFS.